dandi/dandi-archive/doc/design/zarr-performance-redesign.md

-In the rare case that something does go wrong (indicated by a non-matching Zarr checksum in the final step of the process), the algorithm for recovery involves asking S3 for a list of all objects stored at the Zarr prefix in question, then comparing that list with the local list of Zarr chunk files for both existence and matching checksum.
+In the rare case that something does go wrong (indicated by a non-matching Zarr checksum in the final step of the process), the algorithm for recovery involves the client asking the API for the list of all objects currently stored in the Zarr in question, then comparing that list with the local list of Zarr chunk files for both existence and matching checksum.
 Any files with an incorrect checksum can be removed from S3 and then reuploaded; any missing files can simply be uploaded.

 A variant of this algorithm can be used for resuming an interrupted upload
 process: skip the checksum comparison and only look for files that have not yet